exercism/v3/languages/ruby/exercises/concept/strings/.docs/hints.md

 ### 1. Get message from a log line

-- Different options to search for text in a string can be found on the [Ruby language official documentation][docs-string-methods].
+- There are different ways to search for text in a string, which can be found on the [Ruby language official documentation][docs-string-methods].
 - Removing white space is [built-in][strip-white-space].

 ### 2. Get log level from a log line